-(Please describe the current stage of fundraising (Seed, Series A, Series B, etc.) and total amount of funding raised to date.)
+(Please include current stage of fundraising (Seed, Series A, Series B, etc.) and total amount of funding raised to date)

 Scope of Work and Gannt Chart of Activities (Maximum word count: 1,500): (Provide a detailed scope of work for the project.
 The scope of work should include a timeline of activities and proposed project milestones and deliverables associated with each activity.
 All project activities must correspond with at least one milestone.
 Milestones and deliverables will be subject to negotiation after award selection.
 Specify a timeline for all major activities in Gantt chart format.
-Use the attached Scope of Work and Gannt chart template in Appendix D. Note the scope of work document does not count to proposal word limit.)
+Use the attached Scope of Work and Gannt chart template in Appendix D):